 God has called us to be lifelong full-time volunteer missionaries.
-We are committed to be with YWAM Cambridge until 2020.
+We are committed to be with YWAM until 2020.
 Our work involves a number of different aspects:

 1. Simple Evangelism